 Muṣṭalaḥ al-Ḥadīth (Hadith Methodology)

-The discipline of Muṣṭalaḥ al-Ḥadīth is taught using the institute’s proprietary text, authored by the late Mufti Tara Karaan, complemented by the practical application of theory within Ibn Ḥajar al-ʿAsqalānī’s, Bulūgh al-Marām.
+The discipline of Muṣṭalaḥ al-Ḥadīth is taught using the institute’s proprietary text, authored by the late Mufti Taha Karaan, complemented by the practical application of theory within Ibn Ḥajar al-ʿAsqalānī’s, Bulūgh al-Marām.
 This is done to:

 - familiarise the students with fundamental jargon and hadith methodology.